 - Pantomime – Scripted Performance

-Year 9 further develop their understanding of key drama skills developed throughout Year 7 & 8 and begin to apply these ideas, without teacher prompting to create their own individual, interesting and collaborative pieces of theatre.
-As well as the skills developed in Year 7 and 8, Year 9 also includes: Marking the Moment, Angel and Devil, Cross Cutting.
+Year 9 further develop their understanding of key drama skills developed throughout Years 7 and 8 and begin to apply these ideas, without teacher prompting to create their own individual, interesting and collaborative pieces of theatre.
+As well as the skills developed in Year 7 and 8, Year 9 also includes: Marking the Moment, Angel and Devil, and Cross Cutting.